- Canadian high school

 Enroll in the SFU-Langara Indigenous Transfer Pathway.
 You can enroll at any point during your time at Langara, so long as it’s before you apply to SFU.

 Meet with Langara's Indigenous Education and Services team to create a transition plan.
 Once you have a transition plan in place, request a statement of completion to submit as part of your SFU application.
 To get started, please email firstname.lastname@example.org.
 Students must meet SFU transfer admission requirements.

-Up to five Aboriginal Entrance Awards are designated to Langara students in the pathway.
-For more information visit Aboriginal Entrance Awards.
+Up to five Indigenous Entrance Awards are designated to Langara students in the pathway.
+For more information visit Indigenous Entrance Awards.